scriptituk/xfade-easing/README.md

 Installation involves a [few patches](https://htmlpreview.github.io/?https://github.com/scriptituk/xfade-easing/blob/main/src/vf_xfade-diff.html) to a single ffmpeg C source file, with no dependencies.
-The **custom expression** variant is convenient but clunky – see [Performance](#custom-expression-performance) – and runs on plain vanilla ffmpeg bute with restrictions: it doesn’t support CSS easing and certain transitions.
+The **custom expression** variant is convenient but clunky – see [Performance](#custom-expression-performance) – and runs on plain vanilla ffmpeg but with restrictions: it doesn’t support CSS easing and certain transitions.

-At present extended transitions are limited to transpiled GL Transitions but more effects may be added downstream.
+At present extended transitions are limited to ported GL Transitions but more effects may be added downstream.

 > [!NOTE]
 > Coming next